-The deadline to submit a Fall 2022 MA-Counseling Program Application via CALSTATEAPPLY is Monday, December 11, 2023.
+The deadline to submit a Fall 2024 MA-Counseling Program Application via CALSTATEAPPLY is Monday, December 11, 2023.
 The deadline is for all of the materials, including letters of recommendation.

 The following are required for admission to both the CMHC and School Counseling programs:

 - A BA or BS degree, preferably in psychology or another related social/behavioral science.
 School Counseling applicants must have BA or BS degree from an accredited college or university.

 - A 3.0 grade point average.
 Applicants with an undergraduate GPA below 3.0 should include an explanation of any extenuating circumstances in their personal biography.

 - Applicants are strongly encouraged to have acquired an understanding of human development, theories of personality, and basic principles of counseling.
 In addition to the program prerequisite courses (see below), this knowledge may be supplemented by other relevant undergraduate coursework, volunteer/work experience in the human services field, and by undertaking thoughtful reading on these topics.

 - Three letters of recommendation are required.
 These must be submitted through the Cal State Apply website.